wkd3475/hotdog_token_ver2/readme.md

 Klaytn Example

-npm run dev
+1. truffle deploy --compile-all --reset --network klaytn

-truffle deploy --compile-all --reset --network klaytn
+2. npm run dev

 - how to use proxy, proxyStorage
 - how to use caver